 ten tips to hold onto your warm leads

-According to Hubspot, the average B2B sales cycle is 84 days, and you’ll need at least 18 touches to convert a lead.
-That’s a long time to wait.
+According to Hubspot, the average B2B sales cycle is 84 days with at least 18 touches to convert a lead.
+For SDRs, that timeline means more opportunities for leads to go cold or change jobs before you close.
 And these numbers only increase with new leads or enterprise products with high-ticket sales.

 Because of the extended timeline, a lot of SDRs end up getting ghosted or losing their contacts to job changes.
 So, when you do score a warm lead, keeping them engaged throughout the sales cycle will boost your chances of closing the deal.